Hindi Tamil

 Wherever there is Yogeçvaraù (Kåñëa, the Supreme Personality of Godhead) and wherever there is Dhanur-dharaù (Arjuna, the pure devotee), certainly there will be opulence, victory, extraordinary-power, determination and morality.
 (Bg.
 18.78)

-Däsya, Sakhya, Vätsalya and Çåìgära are the four transcendental relationships by which one can relish the sweet and intimate association with original form i.e., person form of Kåñëa, by which Kåñëa is subdued (by pure love).
+Däsya, Sakhya, Vätsalya and Çåìgära are the four transcendental relationships by which one can relish the sweet and intimate association with person form of Kåñëa, by which Kåñëa is subdued (by pure love).
 (CC Adi lila 3.11) (This is the act of self (the living being); not the body)

 Contact: